What is the Pecking Order Theory?

 Suppose ABC Company is looking to raise $10 million for an investment project.
 The company’s stock price is currently trading at $53.77.
 Three options are available for ABC Company:

 - Finance the project directly through retained earnings;

-- One-year debt financing with an interest rate of 9%, although management believes that 7% is the fair rate; or
+- One-year debt financing with an interest rate of 9%, although management believes that 7% is the fair rate

 - Issuance of equity that will underprice the current stock price by 7%.

-What would be the cost to shareholders in each of the three options?
+What would be the cost to shareholders for each of the three options?